th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

       treatSimpleValuesAsStrings: false
 ```

 This configuration is a general way for deploying components in th2.
-It contains box configuration, pins' descriptions and other common parameters for a box.
+It contains box configuration, pins descriptions and other common parameters for a box.

 Config file can be divided into several blocks (mandatory sections are in bold):

-- **apiVersion**:  API Kubernetes version used to create object, the only available value  - th2.exactpro.com/v1;
+- **apiVersion**:  API Kubernetes version used to create an object, the only available value - `th2.exactpro.com/v1`;

-- **kind**: kind of object created, possible values - Th2Box, Th2CoreBox, Th2Estore, Th2Mstore, Th2Dictionary;
+- **kind**: kind of the created object, possible values - `Th2Box`, `Th2CoreBox`, `Th2Estore`, `Th2Mstore`, `Th2Dictionary`;

 - **metadata**: (name, UID and optional field namespace).
 Should be equal to the file name;

-- **spec**: required object state; here image-name and image-version specicfied (including versions), type, custom-config (component-specific set of parameters), pins (to communicate with other boxes);
+- **spec**: required object state; here image-name and image-version specified (including versions), type, custom-config (component-specific set of parameters), pins (to communicate with other boxes);

-- **extended-settings: service** (here we specify is the object available for other components), envVariables (environment variables of pod deployment),  resources (amount of resources available for pod), etc.
+- **extended-settings: service**: (here we specify whether the object is available for other components), envVariables (environment variables of pod deployment),  resources (amount of resources available for pod), etc.

 There can be many such blocks in the configuration file.

-## Required pins and links
+### Required pins and links
 The `codec` has four types of pins: stream encode, stream decode, general encode, general decode.

 - **stream encode / decode** connections used for all testing activities performed with th2; act, conn, sim, recon, bookchecker microservices connections to `codec` through stream encode / encode connections;

 - **general encode / decode** connections work on demand; those connections used mainly for th2 report UI; in order to show the end-user messages stored in cassandra report-data-viewer request said messages from rpt-data-provider via `codec`.

-Codec never mixes messages from the stream and the general connections
+Codec never mixes messages from the stream and the general connections.

 <notice info>